Apply to Degree Programme in Fine Arts (Bachelor + Master)

 Work portfolio

-The applicant can introduce a maximum of 8 works in the work portfolio.
+You can introduce a maximum of 8 works in the work portfolio.
 Each work can be represented by 3 pictures at most.
 The work portfolio must not exceed 10 pages in length.
 Please provide information about the artworks, such as their name, size, technique, and production date, next to the work.
-If there are specific requirements pertaining to the presentation of the work, make a note of this in the portfolio.
-The admission jury will not open any additional links, including those leading to the applicant’s personal website, that are included in the application.
+Indicate in the portfolio in connection with the work description if the presentation of a work involves some speciality.

 The admission jury will not review a sample that exceeds the maximum running time of 5 minutes.

-Please include your name in the media file.
-Information about the art works presented can be added to the file (e.g. screen credits) or to the picture portfolio (PDF file).
+Mark your name on the media file clearly.
+Add information about the art works presented to the file (e.g. screen credits) or to the picture portfolio (PDF file).
 You can use the free HandBrake software for converting and packing the file if needed.

 Motivation letter